EmrD/flutter-expandable-card-package/README.md

-Expandable Card Widget In Flutter.
+SimopleExpandable Card Widget In Flutter.
 This is an exmaple package to show how to make an widget with Flutter.

 ## Features